pyksuki/pyksuki/README.md

 A bit about me
 I love anime -- Tokyo Ghoul is a favorite

+Currently studying japanese

+I'm addicted to reading

+Philosophy is the go to

 I like building simple things that i enjoy mostly.